Minimax Confidence Intervals for the Sliced Wasserstein Distance: Finite-Sample Confidence Intervals

-In this section, we provide upper bounds on the length of the interval $C_{nm}^{(N)}$.
-We begin with a general result (Theorem~\ref{thm::length}) which provides upper bounds with respect to the functions $\gamma_{\alpha,n}$ and $\eta_{\alpha,n}$.
-We subsequently specialize this general result through Corollaries~\ref{cor::length_examples}, \ref{cor::null} (and Corollary~\ref{cor::mixed} in Appendix \ref{app::mixed_case}) to illustrate the different rates of convergence which can be obtained under various choices of these functions, and under various conditions on the underlying distributions.
+In this section, we state a general upper bound (Theorem~\ref{thm::length}) on the length of $C_{nm}^{(N)}$, depending on $\gamma_{\alpha,n}, \eta_{\alpha,n}$.
+We subsequently specialize this result through Corollaries~\ref{cor::length_examples}, \ref{cor::null} to illustrate the different rates of convergence which can be obtained under various choices of these functions, and under various conditions on the underlying distributions.